conda/conda/README.md

 This puts the `bin` directory of the `ml-project` environment in the front of the `PATH`, and sets it as the default environment for all subsequent conda commands.

-To go back to the base environment, use
+To go back to the base environment, use:

 ```bash
 $ conda deactivate